AG7GN/images/README-adjust_audio_levels.md

 1. Press __F6__ and select __Fe-Pi Audio__ from the list.
 1. Press __F5__ to view both Playback and Capture settings.
 Move the left and right arrow keys to highlight the setting you wish to change.
 1. Some controls are in stereo.
-The up and down arrows change the levels of both left channels (for the left radio) and right (for the right radio).
+The up and down arrows change the levels of both left (for the left radio) and right (for the right radio) channels.

 	Pressing __Q__ or __E__ increases the just the left or right channel (radio) level respectively.